giantswarm/docs/src/content/getting-started/installation-name/index.md

 ## Criteria for good installation names

 Besides being usable in DNS, there are many criteria which distinguish a good installation name.
-It should be easy to pronounce in an english language context, easy to type, and ideally easy to memorize.
+It should be easy to pronounce in an English language context, easy to type, and ideally easy to memorize.
 On the other hand, it should not reveal information about you as a customer.

 Installation names cannot be changed.
 So the best names are long-lasting, even in the case of context changes.
 For example, changing the purpose of the installation, or even a company name change.